olivesgatech/mini-CURE-OR/README.md

 	<li>Salt & pepper noise: replaces random pixels of an image with either one or zero, with amount between 0.2 and 0.9</li>
 	<li>Grayscale: convert an image into monochrome</li>
 </ul>

+To access the complete dataset and associated files, please refer to [link](https://github.com/olivesgatech/CURE-OR).